dronekit/dronekit-python/docs/contributing/contributions_api.rst

     set DRONEAPI_KEY=<id>.<key>      # works on Windows cmd.exe
     $env:DRONEAPI_KEY="<id>.<key>"   # works on Windows Powershell

-On any OS, type this in the command line to run, then see a summary of, all unit tests:
+On any OS, enter the following command on a terminal/prompt to run the web-client tests (and display summary results):

 .. code:: bash